Pay Per Click advertising

 You should have created a long keyword list in the section

 finding keywords.
-Now you want
+Now you

-in a matter of hours.
+budget in a matter of hours.

 Step 2.
 Looking at the PPC